wbolster/sanest/README.rst

   because of the wrapping. keep cached WeakValuesDict for any wrapped structures handed out?

-* raise KeyError for None values on lookup so that existing dicts with None values can be wrapped without introducing problems.

 * add wrapping of containers returned by dict.values() and dict.items()